pavankumar-ui/LearnSphere/README.md

 # LearnSphere:An Online Learning Platform for Students (MERN Fullstack Project) 🚀

 Enable Users to learn and teach online by uploading recorded videos and PDF notes.
+This project is built using the MERN stack (MongoDB, Express.js, React, Node.js) and utilizes various technologies and libraries to provide a seamless learning experience.  🚀 📚 🎓 💻 🌐

 ## Table of Contents